About Kris Hartley

-Kris Hartley is an assistant professor at the Department of Asian and Policy Studies, Education University of Hong Kong.
+Kris Hartley is a nonresident fellow of global cities at the Chicago Council on Global Affairs.
+Currently he's an assistant professor at the Department of Asian and Policy Studies, Education University of Hong Kong.
 He researches development policy in Asia with a focus on innovation and technology.
-Kris is also an affiliated scholar at the Center for Government Competitiveness at Seoul National University.
-In 2020, he will serve as a Fulbright Scholar in Thailand.
-Kris has previously held academic appointments at Cornell University, University of Melbourne, Vietnam National University, and Nazarbayev University in Kazakhstan, and during his doctoral studies was a visiting researcher at the University of Hong Kong and the University of the Philippines-Diliman.
+Hartley is also an affiliated scholar at the Center for Government Competitiveness at Seoul National University.
+He's now serving as a Fulbright Scholar in Thailand, and has previously held academic appointments at Cornell University, University of Melbourne, Vietnam National University, and Nazarbayev University in Kazakhstan.
+During his doctoral studies he was a visiting researcher at the University of Hong Kong and the University of the Philippines-Diliman.

-Kris’s research and consulting projects are connected by the overarching theme of new public policy models for the 21st century.
-His 2014 book (Routledge) addresses administrative reform and policy adaptation in the context of national competitiveness and global systemic unpredictability.
+Hartley’s research and consulting projects are connected by the overarching theme of new public policy models for the 21st century.
+His 2014 book, Can Government Think?: Flexible economic opportunism and the pursuit of global competitiveness, addresses administrative reform and policy adaptation in the context of national competitiveness and global systemic unpredictability.
 His research has been published in a variety of academic journals including Telecommunications Policy, Geoforum, Journal of Economic Policy Reform, Environmental Development, and City, Culture and Society.
-Additionally, Kris has pursued an active external engagement agenda, presenting at over 30 academic conferences, giving numerous broadcast interviews and invited lectures, and publishing over 100 commentaries in press venues including CNN International, China Daily, Huffington Post, and TheStraits Times.
+Additionally, he's pursued an active external engagement agenda, presenting at over 30 academic conferences, giving numerous broadcast interviews and invited lectures, and publishing over 100 commentaries in press venues including CNN International, China Daily, Huffington Post, and TheStraits Times.